 In the aftermath of the event, you must discuss with your employees the incident itself and encourage dialogue among staff workers as to how to prevent such acts in the future.
 If the event affects multiple employees or is particularly traumatic, it would be wise to offer professional counseling services to all employees.

-By taking proactive steps, you will significantly minimize the chances that your employees will be exposed to workplace violence.
+By taking proactive steps, you will significantly minimize the chances that your employees will be exposed to these issues and you can successfully handle workplace violence.